IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 - Description: semicircular colonnade, one of the few buildings you've seen built out of stone.
 Must have been devilishly expensive to ship that in.
 Large fountain in front
 	- public hall: room with large circular skylight, vines planted on the second floor balcony. finches, a heron.
 Restricted area
-- Locked door recognizes sparrow, hawk, or any of the court masks
+- Guards around antechamber recognize sparrow, hawk, or any of the court masks
-- Magical mynah asks for passphrase (sellorza, incarnum, threeven) in a lift? antechamber?
+- Magical mynah asks for passphrase (sellwen, incarnum, threelet) in a lift? antechamber?
 	- stats: detention drone? maybe modify to be less offensive, more capturing
 	- passphrase rotates every few days, disseminated by Vulture to lower public servants
 	- Incorrect password > mynah raises alarm, tons of guards come running
-	- Can bribe it with a special food?
+	- raven is able to provide passcode
+- Accounting floor - sparrows work on all the bureaucracy.
+Accosted by a manager about delayed reports.
+	- difficulties in getting out with all the papers
-- Offices for all the court
+- Offices for all the court, locked doors.
+Alarms trigger guards.
+Also roll for random chance of sparrow or hawk passing thru
+	- Owl, Raven - arcane lock, alarm
+	- Macaw, Kingfisher - arcane lock
+	- Gyrfalcon - arcane lock, soldier
-- Gyrfalcon's body held in stasis
+- Jailcells - Eledeia, Gyrfalcon's body held in stasis Clues
-Clues
 - [ ] Owl holds all the old exam scrolls, including gyrfalcon's
+- [ ] Owl took one of Gandras' letters from Orin from his office
 - [ ] Macaw's office: Macaw left some of Gandras' letters at office for buying up land
-- [ ] Owl took one of Gandras' letters from Orin from his office
 - [ ] Gyrfalcon's office: recent guard schedule was shifted around the reservoirs so that there were gaps - orders given to diff units under the guise of gyrfalcon's words.
 Gyrfalcon fixed it but wasn't sure how the orders got mixed up
 #### The Featherweight
 - Kite and kite supplies store, owned by Myla Stonecutter
-- Description: The top floor of a round tower set on an elevated promontory.
+- Description: Last building in a row of crowded tenements.
+The top floor of a round tower set on an elevated promontory.
 Good quality stonework.
 Balconies, large viewing windows where people spectate and gamble on kite duels.
 	- External lift takes you up to the top floor balcony, or there are stairs inside
 - Sports betting, managed by Myla
 	- Kites need a registered name to be bet on, and are marked w a red ribbon.
 Being marked means stronger opponents are more likely to see you out (roll random encounter)
 - People: Myla, Krystin/Kingfisher (dropping off/picking up stuff), Mettlewise
 - Clues
+	- [ ] Notebook tracking the stone cycling
 	- [ ] Kingfisher passing Myla exams - Orin's copy of exam, among some others
-		- correspondence from K that they need to act fast in the wake of murder. delivered by one of the K automata
+		- [x] correspondence from Z that they need to act fast, expect dropoff point
-	- [ ] Myla supplying Eledeia spell components (powdered silver, bird bones)
+	- [x] Myla supplying Eledeia spell components (powdered silver, bird bones) dated 3 months back
-	- [ ] Myla helped Kingfisher arrange meeting w Masons
+	- [x] Myla helped K arrange meeting w stonecutters
 	- [ ] Samples shipped by Kingswill - gave transponder/leaflet printer to Mettlewise
 #### Kareem's Beans
 - Coffeeshop / tavern / inn run by Kareem
 	- coffee is pretty rare in Avizallo, and Kareem sells for reasonable prices
 	- Can also let out rooms for 2g/day
+	- serves a pretty upper class clientele, but Kareem donates to neighbors a lot
 - Description
+	- 2 story building, but half a wall on second story is gone (pilfered)
 	- Plush rugs, potted plants, cozy.
 Smell of coffee.
 But there's also a rusted shield, swords hanging on the wall.
 Double bladed axe behind the counter.
 Copper countertop w coffee machine, rickety tables.
 	- Counter set on hydraulic piston legs - can raise or lower if Kareem is in chair or walking
 	- Fresh grinded coffee from the Sutherlands, honest meals, rotating pastries